 A: There are many factors that determine the cost of shipping.
 Many of our items don’t weigh much, but they have bulk or volume, which can add to the cost of freight.
 If you live in a rural area, that too can increase freight cost.
 Although this may sound like a shameless up-sell, it oftentimes makes more sense to order multiple items vs. just one.
-We utilize the best rates available to us via FedEx and add zero markup.
+We utilize the best rates available to us via USPS and FedEx, and add zero markup.
 We’ve recently added a few of our most popular products to Amazon with free shipping for Prime members.
 Because Amazon gets their cut in this transaction the per package price will be somewhat higher than if you ordered directly from us, but the free shipping should provide a savings on small orders when all is said and done.

 Q: Why do your products cost more?

 A: Our products cost more because they take more time to make — more time sourcing the best USA crops, more time adding just the right amount of salt or seasonings, and more time slowly barrel roasting every nut and seed so it meets the full profile flavor we demand of our products.
 You won't find many big companies offering lower price options that actually produce the product themselves.
 Instead, they have what is called a co-packer handle that, which is more of a quantity over quality decision.

 A: We're in lots of stores, big and small.
 Here are some of the most common: Whole Foods, Safeway, Albertsons, PCC Markets, New Seasons, Jimbo's, QFC, and Fred Meyer.
 We're also on Amazon and if you're at a Mariners baseball game in Seattle, you can find us roasting up our peanuts fresh and hot.

 Q: What’s the shelf life of your products?

 A: Our guidelines for freshness are one year for all products, unopened.

 Q: Are most other pumpkin seeds on the grocery store shelf really foreign grown?